-- From CDP Private Cloud Base cluster to Data Hub cluster.
+- From CDP Private Cloud Base cluster to Data Lake cluster.

-- From CDH cluster to Data Hub cluster.
+- From CDH cluster to Data Lake cluster.

 - From COD cluster to COD cluster.

-You can use HBase replication policies to perform an active-active disaster recovery with conflict resolution (enabling other disaster recovery use cases which provides an efficient utilization of resources), or to replicate data in Cloudera Operational Database (COD) or HBase.
-You can copy or replicate HBase data between different environments within a Virtual Private Network (VPC) using HBase replication.
+You can use HBase replication policies to perform an active-active disaster recovery with conflict resolution (enabling other disaster recovery use cases which provides an efficient utilization of resources), or to replicate HBase data in CDP Private Cloud Base clusters, CDH clusters, or COD.
+You can copy or replicate HBase data between different environments within a Virtual Private Cloud (VPC) using HBase replication policies.

 Any data change in the source cluster is pushed to the target cluster automatically without user intervention.